 Thermal data are the measurement of the thermal emission of an object (in contraposition to the measurement of its reflected light).
-Thermal emission of closer small bodies (NEAs/MBAs) can be well detected at near/mid-infrared (~4-21 μm , with peak ~ 10-20 μm).
-For distant objects (e.g. Centaurs/TNOs) farinfrared wavelengths are more adequate to measure their thermal emission (~25-500 μm , with peak ~ 70-160 μm).
+Thermal emission of closer small bodies (NEAs/MBAs) can be well detected at near/mid-infrared (~4-21 μ m, with peak ~ 10-20 μ m).
+For distant objects (e.g. Centaurs/TNOs) far-infrared wavelengths are more adequate to measure their thermal emission (~25-500 μ m, with peak ~ 70-160 μ m).
 The description and applications of this technique is detailed in deliverable D5.6.

-List of works related to thermal measurements in the SBNAF context at date 7-April-2018.
+List of works related to thermal measurements in the SBNAF context at date 12-April-2019.
 A brief list of SBNAF-related measurements is included for each work (other publicly available data sets not related to SBNAF are often used within these publications).
-The thermal data used/mentioned in the various works will also be included in our IR database which is currently filled with all kind of thermal measurements (for more details about our IR database see presentation in the upcoming Granada meeting).
-Updates respect to deliverable D5.6 -'Observational publications' are marked in boldface.
+The thermal data used/mentioned in the various works is included in our IR database which is filled with all kind of thermal measurements (for more details about our IR database see D2.5 and D2.6).
+Updates respect to deliverables D5.6 and D5.7 are marked in boldface.